sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 # Classification with Random Forest in GEE

-Open up the script you named `classification`.
+Open up a new script and name it `1 classification`.
 You will copy and paste each code block into the empty script.
-You can check your work by looking at the following script `users/ee-scripts/Liberia_Forest_SIG_workshops/09_classification_GEE/classification`.
+You can check your work by looking at the following script `users/ee-scripts/Liberia_Forest_SIG_workshops/09_classification_GEE/1 classification`.

 ## Setup